mui/material-ui/docs/src/pages/getting-started/example-projects/example-projects-pt.md

   - Custom Create React App script to start a new project with just a single CLI command
   - Build for Firebase including Authentication using the official Firebase Web Auth UI
   - Routing with React Router including error handling (404) and lazy loading
-  - All PWA features included (SW, Notifications, deffered installation prompt and more)
+  - All PWA features included (SW, Notifications, deferred installation prompt and more)
   - Optimized and scalable performance (all ~100 points on Lighthouse)
 - [React + Material-UI + Firebase](https://github.com/Phoqe/react-material-ui-firebase):